 Pence: I’ll likely never see eye to eye with Trump on Jan.
 6

-Former Vice President Mike Pence said Thursday that he wasn’t sure that he and former President Donald Trump would ever see “eye to eye” over what happened on Jan.
+Former Vice President Mike Pence says that he isn’t sure that he and former President Donald Trump will ever see “eye to eye” over what happened on Jan.
 6 but that he would “always be proud of what we accomplished for the American people over the last four years.”

-Pence, speaking at a Republican dinner in the early voting state of New Hampshire, gave his most extensive comments to date on the events of Jan.
-6, when angry Trump supporters broke into the Capitol building, some chanting “Hang Mike Pence!” after the vice president said he did not have the power to overturn Democrat Joe Biden’s election victory.
+Pence, speaking at a Republican dinner Thursday in the early-voting state of New Hampshire, gave his most extensive comments to date on the events of Jan.
+6, when angry Trump supporters stormed the Capitol, some chanting “Hang Mike Pence!” after the vice president said he did not have the power to overturn Democrat Joe Biden’s election victory.

 “As I said that day, Jan.
 6 was a dark day in history of the United States Capitol.
 But thanks to the swift action of the Capitol Police and federal law enforcement, violence was quelled.
 The Capitol was secured,” Pence said.